terence-lim/financial-data-science/README.md

 [linkedin](https://www.linkedin.com/in/terencelim)

-\* _Though I pointed out a few key references, I have left out many others (but will endeavour to backfill, with apologies in advance) from whom I have applied ideas.
+\* _Though I pointed out a few key references, I have left out many others (but will endeavour to backfill, with apologies in advance) from whom I have applied their ideas.
 Only the code herein and all errors are my own._

 #### [Quant Factors](quant_factors.ipynb)